Lowcountry Photography and a little Civil War History

 Special thanks for the tour guides and my dear friend Renita who made this photography adventure extra special.

-Don and Ruth, Beaufort Photography Tours, are the perfect guides!
+Don and Ruth Lambert, Beaufort Photography Tours, are the perfect guides!
 They know the best spots for Lowcountry photography.
 Also, they provide invaluable guidance on composition and settings.

-Colonel Renita Berry, USA Retired, enlisted in the S.C.
-National Guard in 1986.
+Colonel Renita Berry, USA Retired, enlisted in South Carolina National Guard in 1986.
 Her distinguished military career includes two deployments, Bosnia and Kosovo.
-Before retiring in 2020, she served as a Brigade Commander and Logistical Officer for the S.C.
-National Guard.
+Before retiring in 2020, she served as a Brigade Commander and Logistical Officer for the South Carolina National Guard.
 She continues to serve as the Director of the Forensic Services Laboratory for the Beaufort County Sheriff’s Office.